genjen123/Documentation/ManPage.md

 ### Sections

 The man page generally consists of eight sections (listed below).
-There are four other available sections and unfortunately, these additional four are only avaible on some systems so you may or may not be able to access them.
+There are four other available sections and unfortunately, those additional four are only avaible on some systems so you may or may not be able to access them.

 > The section order provided is accurate for **Research Unix**, **BSD**, **OS X**, and **Linux**.